EDUCATION AND HOCKEY

 A: My first year in the NCAA has been unforgettable, making the Frozen Four in my first year and for the first time in school history.
 Also playing in the TD Garden in front of 19,000 fans is going to be an amazing experience.
-When you are having a successful season it makes everything a lot easier, including school.
-Having 11 freshmen coming into the season I wasn’t really sure how our season was going to go but with the great leadership we have along with the great group of guys, it has been a great season.
+When you’re having a successful season it makes everything a lot easier, including school.
+Having 11 freshmen coming into the season; I wasn’t really sure how our season was going to go, but with the great leadership we have along with the great group of guys, it has been a great season.

 Q: What has campus life been like for you at UNO?

 A: Living on campus has been great.
-I am fortunate that here at UNO we have some really nice dorms.
-The dorms are like little apartments.
-I live with three other teammates and we each have our own room which is very nice.
+I am fortunate that here at UNO.
+We have some really nice dorms, that are like little apartments.
+I live with three other teammates and we each have our own room, which is very nice.
 The rest of the freshmen also live in the same building, so we are pretty much living with 11 of our best friends in one building.
 It’s nice living on campus and being so close to everything.
 Walking to class or taking the shuttle, I am really enjoying my time here at UNO.

 Q: How do you find balancing hockey and academics?